Understanding a Project's Complexity

 -

-Iterative gathering of client-owned factor information:
+Iterative gathering of client-owned factors:

 - Continuously refine and update requirements, scope, and objectives as the project progresses and new insights are gained from client feedback and evolving needs.